gatlee21/TheMatrixGPT/README.md

 4. To view the agent's conversation open your browsers debug console

 ## Help Wanted 🙏
-To implement everything in the research paper is to much for one developer.
-Please, if you find this project promising pick of these items to work on:
+Implementing all aspects of the research paper is an overwhelming task for a single developer.
+If you find this project promising, I encourage you to contribute by selecting one of the following items to work on:

 * The ability for agents to generate and react to plans
 * Agents should be able to move on their own according to their plans or based on "free will"